-For the supplemented streams and Walsh River tariff group, current revenues are below cost-reflective revenues.
+For the supplemented streams and Walsh River tariff group, current revenues are slightly higher than cost-reflective revenues.

+The Authority notes that the Channel Re-Lift scheme segment is designated as a hardship scheme.
+Current revenues for this tariff group are below cost reflective revenues.
 After tariff rebalancing, the bundled fixed charge should increase by \$2/ML in real terms until cost-reflectivity is achieved.
-Again, at this rate of increase, cost-reflective charges are achieved in the first year of the 2012-17 regulatory period for this tariff group.
-The recommended (unbundled) charge is then calculated by deducting the recommended river charge from the bundled charge.
+At this rate of increase, cost-reflective charges are not achieved in the 2012-17 regulatory period for this tariff group.